Mohanpur, Begusarai

 Mohanpur is a medium populated village in Begusarai District, India.
 It is situated on the banks of Burhi Gandak.
 The nearest sub-divisions are Manjhaul and Begusarai.
+It has a population of 1329 as per 2011 census.

 Mohanpur has one High School, one Middle School and two Primary schools.
 Economy is mainly agrarian.
 This village also boasts a hospital, bank and a public library.
+Sant Kumar Sahani, Headmaster of the High School Kharmauli, Kharmauli, Birpur, Begusarai, won a best teacher National award in 2023.